pingcap/docs-dm/en/manage-schema.md

 When the upstream database performs a DDL operation to change the table schema, `schema-U` is changed.
 By applying the DDL operation to the internal schema tracker component and the downstream TiDB cluster, DM updates `schema-I` and `schema-D` in an orderly manner to keep them consistent with `schema-U`.
 Therefore, DM can normally consume the binlog event corresponding to the `schema-B` table schema.
 That is, after DDL is successfully replicated, `schema-U`, `schema-B`, `schema-I`, and `schema-D` are still consistent.

-However, during the migration that enables optimistic shard DDL support, the `schema-D` of the downstream merged table might be inconsistent with the `schema-B` and `schema-I` of some sharded tables.
+However, during the migration that enables [optimistic mode shard DDL](feature-shard-merge-optimistic.md), the `schema-D` of the downstream merged table might be inconsistent with the `schema-B` and `schema-I` of some sharded tables.
 In such cases, DM still keeps `schema-I` and `schema-B` consistent to ensure that the binlog event corresponding to DML can be parsed normally.

-In addition, in some scenarios (such as the downstream has more columns than the upstream), `schema-D` might be inconsistent with `schema-B` and `schema-I`.
+In addition, in some scenarios (such as when the downstream has more columns than the upstream), `schema-D` might be inconsistent with `schema-B` and `schema-I`.

 To support the special scenarios mentioned above and handle other migration interruptions due to schema inconsistency, DM provides the `operate-schema` command to obtain, modify, and delete the `schema-I` table schema internally maintained by DM.